-Julian West, Product Manager for Trelleborg’s pipe seals operation in Europe, looks at developments in concrete pipeline performance and the role pipe seals can play in maximizing this.
+Julian West, Product Manager Pipe Seals, looks at developments in concrete pipeline performance and the role pipe seals can play in maximizing this.

 Concrete pipes have been used for water and wastewater applications for many decades, in fact their origins can be traced back to Roman times.
 More recently, as the trend towards urbanization continues unabated, so too does the need to provide subterranean infrastructure to meet the sanitation needs of so-called mega cities.
 Coupled with the continuing growth of the world’s population, this has meant an increasing need to connect ever more remote places and, consequently, lay pipeline in more extreme environments.

 This brings its own set of challenges, both in terms of installation and accessibility in the immediate term, and of material performance and durability of pipeline infrastructure in the longer term.
 Correct jointing of concrete pipelines will have a significant impact on the long-term service of the pipeline itself.
 Avoiding leakage and removing the need to repair are key drivers.
 It is therefore important that full and proper consideration is given to understanding developments in sealing and jointing design and manufacture in order to specify correctly and to ensure that maximum pipeline performance is built-in from the outset.

 An overview of pipe developments

 Originally, pipes were made using centrifugal spinning techniques, where a cylindrical mold would be spun on rollers and the concrete fed inside.
 The centrifugal forces would distribute the concrete around the inside of the mold to form the pipe.
 However, using this method, production was slow and it was difficult to control the strength of the concrete.